techinpark/texture-xcode-template/README.md

 ./install-xcode-template.sh
 ```

-2. select `New file` to use SwiftUIFlux templates in xcode.
+2. select `New file` to use texture templates in xcode.

 ![](./.github/images/usage.png)